denchp/hugo_site/content/posts/javascript-asynchronous-code.md

 Yes, and no.

-*Under most simple implementations async code is only beneficical for un-blocking the JS thread when making calls to a server*.
+*Under most simple implementations async code is only beneficial for un-blocking the JS thread when making calls to a server*.
 That is to say, async code is only useful when we're making API calls, retrieving static files such as images or scripts, or even connecting or communicating through web sockets.

 ## The Brief History of Async Code in JavaScript

-Asynchronous code isn't new to JavaScript, and while *Promises* and *async/await* are relative new comers (2012 and 2017 respectively), the basis of these features can be found in jQuery's deffered objects, and even the concept of 'Promises' was [https://en.wikipedia.org/wiki/Futures_and_promises] (first introduced in 1976).
-Prior to the 're-discovery' of promises, events and callback functions were the most common ways of handling 'asynchronous' code in JavaScript.
-Starting around 2011, deffered objects and the idea of Promises started to take hold, with their eventual wide-spread adoption by browsers in 2014-2015.
+Asynchronous code isn't new to JavaScript, and while *Promises* and *async/await* are relative new comers (2012 and 2017 respectively), the foundation of these language features can be found in jQuery's deferred objects, and even the concept of 'Promises' was [first introduced in 1976](https://en.wikipedia.org/wiki/Futures_and_promises).
+Prior to the 're-invention' of promises: events and callback functions were the most common ways of handling 'asynchronous' code in JavaScript.
+Starting around 2011, jQuery's deferred objects and the idea of Promises started to take hold, with their eventual wide-spread adoption by browsers in 2014-2015 with ES6*.

-Promises formalized many of the practices being used in the wild, and were a very good solution to a common problem.
-However they weren't without problems.
-Most often extensive use of promises devolved into a grotesque chain and nesting of '.then' calls:
+Promises formalized many of the practices being used in the wild, and were a good solution to a common problem.
+However they weren't without problems themselves.
+Most often: the extensive use of Promises devolved into a grotesque chain and nesting of '.then' calls:

 ```
 const promise1 = someAsyncCall().then(res => {